-- 1. Physical and emotional conditions contribute to how well and safely one drives.
-There are many responsibilities, legally and financially that go along with vehicle ownership. - Apply a thoughtful decision-making process to evaluate situations and influences that could lead to healthy or unhealthy consequences (e.g., peers, media).(HE.9-12.2.3.12.PS.1) - 2.
-Emergencies happen even to the most experienced and careful drivers.
-It is important to learn and handle emergencies safely, efficiently, and calmly.
-When one can do this, an emergency may not turn into disaster. - Summarize New Jersey motor vehicle laws and regulations, Safe Stops, and determine their impact on health and safety (e.g., organ/tissue donation, traffic safety, avoid driving distractions, seatbelt use, the use of hand-held devices).
-(HE.9-12.2.3.12.PS.3)
+1. Physical and emotional conditions contribute to how well and safely one drives.
+There are many responsibilities, legally and financially that go along with vehicle ownership.

+• Apply a thoughtful decision-making process to evaluate situations and influences that could lead to healthy or unhealthy consequences (e.g., peers, media).(2.3.12.PS.1)

+Students will be able to:

+- Develop coping tactics for dealing with peer pressure - Identify the effects emotions, distractions and physical disabilities have on the driving task.

-- 3. Understand and analyze the relationship between alcohol and drug use and the incidence of motor vehicle crashes. - Investigate the relationship between alcohol, drug use, and motor vehicle crashes and analyze the short- and long-term consequences of these actions (HE.9-12.2.3.12.PS.4) - 4.
-Understand and develop a rationale to persuade peers to comply with traffic safety laws and avoid driving distractions. - Apply a thoughtful decision-making process to evaluate situations and influences that could lead to healthy or unhealthy consequences (e.g., peers, media).(HE.9-12.2.3.12.PS.1) - 5.
-Understand and summarize New Jersey motor vehicle laws and regulations and determine their impact on health and safety. - Summarize New Jersey motor vehicle laws and regulations, Safe Stops, and determine their impact on health and safety (e.g., organ/tissue donation, traffic safety, avoid driving distractions, seatbelt use, the use of hand-held devices).
-(HE.9-12.2.3.12.PS.3)
+2. Understand and analyze the relationship between alcohol and drug use and the incidence of motor vehicle crashes.

+- Investigate the relationship between alcohol, drug use, and motor vehicle crashes and analyze the short- and long-term consequences of these actions (2.3.12.PS.4) - Examine the drug laws, and regulations of the State of New Jersey, other states and the affects; healthy and unhealthy on individuals, families, schools, and communities (e.g., vaping products, e-cigarettes, cannabis and CBD products, opioids).
+(2.3.12.DSDT.3) Students will be able to: - Develop Identify the effects alcohol and other drugs have on the driving task. - Identify the traffic laws governing the use of alcohol.

-Assessments:
+3. Understand and develop a rationale to persuade peers to comply with traffic safety laws and avoid driving distractions.

+- Apply a thoughtful decision-making process to evaluate situations and influences that could lead to healthy or unhealthy consequences (e.g., peers, media).(2.3.12.PS.1) Students will be able to: - Apply understanding of laws studied in this unit to scenarios that require teens to make crucial decisions before getting behind the wheel (texting, drug use, alcohol consumption, peer pressure).

+4. Understand and summarize New Jersey motor vehicle laws and regulations and determine their impact on health and safety.

+- Summarize New Jersey motor vehicle laws and regulations, Safe Stops, and determine their impact on health and safety (e.g., organ/tissue donation, traffic safety, avoid driving distractions, seatbelt use, the use of hand-held devices).
+(2.3.12.PS.3) Students will be able to: - Identify and demonstrate understanding of BAC (Blood Alcohol Concentration) - Demonstrate understanding of State of New Jersey traffic laws governing the use of alcohol and the driving task. - Understand components and consequences of Field Sobriety Tests. - Demonstrate understanding of the Zero Tolerance Law.

-This section establishes HOW student learning will be evaluated.
+Assessments: This section establishes HOW student learning will be evaluated.